K-dizzled/coqpylspclient/README.md

 # but with better performance.

 # Try to check the proof for a given theorem.
-# Everything from the file that ProofView was configured with
-# is accessible from within the proof.
+# preceding_context is a string containing the context preceding
+# the proof.
+If you want to check the proof in top of the file,
+# which ProofView was initialized with, then pass
+# preceding_context = '\n'.join(pv.lines)
 stt = "Theorem test_thr' : forall n:nat, 0 + n = n."
 proof = "Proof. now intros.
-Qed."
+Qed." preceding_context = ""

-check = pv.check_proof(stt, proof)
+check = pv.check_proof(stt, proof, preceding_context)

 # Close the connection to the server.
 pv.exit()